itscoltonhicks/Active-Directory-and-Microsoft-Entra-ID/README.md

 Successful Identity and Access Management (IAM) isn’t just about technology—it requires strategy, vigilance, and thoughtful oversight.

-In this 50+ hours project, I walk through the nuts and bolts of common IT helpdesk tasks for Active Directory and Microsoft Entra ID.
+In this 50+ hours project, I walk through the nuts and bolts of common system administration tasks for Active Directory and Microsoft Entra ID.
 They're the digital gates that decide who can enter and who must be kept out.
 They determine who enters by authenticating user identities.
 They also ensure the right level of access by authorizing roles and permissions.

 And we, the gatekeepers, are responsible for setting up, monitoring, and adjusting these systems to match the ever-evolving needs of an organization.